Next Stop Paris

 Conclusion#

-The most important step is to approach AI as a creative collaborator rather than a replacement for human artistry.
+The most important step is to approach AI as a creative collaborator and accelerator rather than a replacement for human artistry.
 Learn to guide and direct AI generation, understand its strengths and limitations, and develop workflows that leverage both human creativity and machine efficiency.
 The future belongs to artists who can effectively collaborate with AI tools while maintaining their unique creative vision and technical expertise.